williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/index.md

 ---
 layout: docs_page
 weight: 1
-title: Implementing Authentication
+title: Implementing OAuth 2.0 Authentication
 excerpt: How to implement an OAuth 2.0 flow in Okta
 ---

-## Implementing Authentication
+# Implementing Authentication

 This section covers the steps required to set-up an OAuth 2.0 authentication flow for your application in Okta.